Do you know what stinks? Besides patchouli and sweaty feet, a negative critical attitude.

 You know what, I was a miserable hag, and no matter what I looked like on the outside, I felt ugly inside.
 Truth be told I still have to bite my tongue when I see reality TV stars gaining attention for all the wrong reasons.
 Interestingly, pointing out flaws in others never makes me feel good about myself.

 I remember feeling bitter and envious about everyone and everything.
 I felt I had been handed a raw deal in life.

 I made terrible choices during my teens, married and had children young and felt trapped in abject poverty.
 Just because we grow up in a negative environment doesn’t mean we have to set up camp and stay there.

 I can’t say exactly how I started to change but I do know that my mindset played a critical part.
 Making an effort to seek the good and positive is key.
 And it is an effort, it takes extensive work to change.

-When you begin to believe in yourself and see a way out of situations something changes within you.
+When you begin to believe in yourself and see a way out something changes within you.
 Even better is when you begin to believe in others and encourage them to chase their dreams.
 A beautiful thing happens when you take your mind off of yourself and focus on helping others.

 If you find yourself making fun of people or criticizing, I would invite you to take a step back and examine yourself?
 Is this the best way to spend your time?
 Is it making you a better person?
 Is there a possibility you sound like a miserable hag too?